Therapies for Adults

 Psychotherapy

-A psychotherapist or counselling is trained to help you express your thoughts and feelings.
+A psychotherapist or counsellor is trained to help you express your thoughts and feelings.
 This is turn can improve your mental-emotional health and your sense of well-being.
 It can also help you to get more out of life.
 Anyone can benefit from psychotherapy, whether or not they are experiencing difficulties.

 Psychotherapists and counsellors are trained to help you express your thoughts and feelings and explore what comes up when you do.
 They listen and provide a non-judgmental space so you can feel heard and understood.